Abibubble/icecapades/README.md

 ### Color Scheme

 * The game is focused around an ice/snow theme.
 This allowed us to utilise a blue/white color scheme, with some more vibrant colors to highlight relevant elements.
+* We originally used aqua for the progress bars and the rotate message text, but when this was checked by a colourblind user, he wasn't able to see the aqua color.
+Due to this, we changed it to blue for better visibility.

 ### Typography